mmattel/Raspberry-Pi-Setup/README.md

 To do so, configure the `calib_fan.py` script to identify the minimum speed.
 Use a low temperature so you can see it immediately.
 Check other values too.

-Note that you mandatory need a minimum temperature value with zero speed which is reached when cooling down, else the fan will turn forever when turned on once.
+Note that you mandatory need a minimum temperature value with zero speed which is reachable when cooling down, else the fan will turn forever if it turns on once.

 Use the minimum fan speed value and configure the `fan_control.py` script, set/change the temp/speed value pairs according your needs.